New York Songlines: Hudson Street

 West:

-435 (corner): En Japanese Brasserie, a multi-level restaurant that recreates a Meiji-era Japanese home.
+435 (corner): EN Japanese Brasserie, a stylish multi-level Michelin-star restaurant that opened in 2004.
+A hangout for fashionistas.
 Hudson Garden Center was here.

 H